ofahel/Minimalist-CloudFlare/README.md

 ## 🎉 Installation/Usage

-Download the cf_api.php and put on your project folder.
+Download the cf_api.php and put it on your project folder.

 Follow the example and voilà.